Las Trincheras: Visit of Humboldt

 The springs were visited by Alexander von Humboldt in 1800 during his expedition to the American tropics.
 They were known to the locals and Humboldt noticed that sick people were taking steam baths there.
+He recorded the temperature of the water as 90.3 C. There was no evidence of vulcanism in the area to explain what was heating the water.

 On his return to Europe, Humboldt made Las Trincheras known to science.
-He had recorded the temperature of the water as 90.3 C. There was no evidence of vulcanism in the area to explain what was heating the water.
-The work of François Arago on the geothermal gradient helped Humboldt to develop the idea that the springs obtained their heat from very deep groundwater circulation.
+He got to know François Arago whose work on the geothermal gradient helped Humboldt to develop the idea that the springs obtained their heat from very deep groundwater circulation.

 Battle of Las Trincheras

 Las Trincheras is also noted for a battle which took place in October 1813 during the Venezuelan War of Independence.
 The Spanish commander Juan Domingo de Monteverde was wounded in the battle which was won by the Independentist forces.

-The Spanish retreated to their base at Puerto Cabello.
+The Spanish retreated to their fortified base at Puerto Cabello.

 Railway infrastructure

-The development of the springs as a resort (balneario in Spanish) was given a boost by the arrival of the Puerto Cabello and Valencia Railway in the 1880s.
+The development of the springs as a resort (balneario in Spanish) was given a boost by the inauguration of the Puerto Cabello and Valencia Railway in 1888.
 A station was opened at Las Trincheras, but the railway closed in the 1950s as road transport became more important in Venezuela.

-In the 21st century a new railway is being built connecting Puerto Cabello to La Encrucijada in Aragua.
-Among the tunnels on the line is the 7,702 m Bárbula Tunnel, between Las Trincheras and Naguanagua, which has been described as the longest in South America.
+In the 21st century work started on a new railway connecting Puerto Cabello to La Encrucijada in Aragua.
+Among the tunnels on the line is the 7,702 m Bárbula Tunnel, between Las Trincheras and Naguanagua.
+It has been described as the longest in South America, but as at 2026 work on the line has been abandoned.